sohamsshah/insight-jainism/docs/Stories/Shrut_Panchami.md

 Let's take a vow to do **"Swadhaya"** (reading scriptures) and motivate others to also do so.

-Spread Jainism knowledge.
-Be it explaining some topic to your friend, take part in religious activities or even sharing Jainism content (like our Posts ;)) on social media!
+**Spread Jainism knowledge**.
+Be it explaining some topic to your friend, take part in religious activities or even sharing Jainism content on social media!

-Translate the scriptures into English, French, German, Japanese etc. different languages so that it is accessible to larger geographical area and can be benefitted.
+**Translate** the scriptures into English, French, German, Japanese etc. different languages so that it is accessible to larger geographical area and can be benefitted.

 This day teaches us how much we are fortunate the get these, our duties to propagate this knowledge further and in the end read the Jinvaani to know our true self; thus achieving our purpose of life -> **"Moksh"**